MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-vmware-requirements.md

 - The source VMware server used for migration should have sufficient resources to create a Windows Server 2022 VM with a minimum of 16 GB memory, 80 GB disk, and 8 vCPUs.

-- In this release, you can only migrate VMs that have disks attached to the cluster shared volumes (CSV).
-If the VM disks aren't attached to the CSV, the disks can’t be migrated.
+- In this release, you can only migrate VMs that have disks attached to the VMFS Datastores.
+If the VM disks aren't attached to the VMFS Datastore, the disks can’t be migrated

 - Before you begin, for all VMware VMs, bring all the disks online and persist the drive letter.
 For more information, see how to [configure a SAN policy](/azure/migrate/prepare-for-migration#configure-san-policy) to bring the disks online.